turbot/pipes-docs/docs/accounts/tenant/authentication.md

 ### GitHub

 You can enable GitHub authentication by toggling the radio button.
-When Github authentication is enabled, any user that has been authenticated by GitHub whose primary email address is from a [trusted login domain](#trusted-login-domains) will be able to log in to your tenant - they do not need to be invited.
+When GitHub authentication is enabled, any user that has been authenticated by GitHub whose primary email address is from a [trusted login domain](#trusted-login-domains) will be able to log in to your tenant - they do not need to be invited.
 A user will be created the first time they log in to Pipes, and they will be assigned the [Member role](/pipes/docs/accounts/tenant/people#tenant-roles) in the tenant.

 **Please note** the user's *primary GitHub email address* is presented and therefore used when evaluating [trusted login domain](#trusted-login-domains) restrictions.

 ### Google
 You can enable Google authentication by toggling the radio button.
-When Google authentication is enabled, any user that has been authenticated by Google whose email address is from a [trusted login domain](#trusted-login-domains) will be able to log in to your tenant - they do not need to be invited.
+When Google authentication is enabled, any user who has been authenticated by Google whose email address is from a [trusted login domain](#trusted-login-domains) will be able to log in to your tenant - they do not need to be invited.
 A user will be created the first time they log in to Pipes, and they will be assigned the [Member role](/pipes/docs/accounts/tenant/people#tenant-roles) in the tenant.